kfrz/anagram/README.md

 # Anagram API
 [![build status](https://gitlab.com/kfrz/anagram/badges/master/build.svg)](https://gitlab.com/kfrz/anagram/commits/master)

-Anagram API is a technical evaluation project submitted by Keifer Furzland, for consideation by Ibotta in regards to a Platform Engineer position.

 ## Try it Out!
 I have deployed a public API accessible on Heroku at the following URL: `https://anagram-kf.herokuapp.com/`